clinicjs/node-clinic/CONTRIBUTING.md

 ## Licensing and Certification

-While the Node Clinic project as a whole is distributed under the GPL 3.0 license, all contributions to the Node Clinic project are submitted *to* the project under the MIT license.
+While the Clinic.js project as a whole is distributed under the GPL 3.0 license, all contributions to the Clinic.js project are submitted *to* the project under the MIT license.
 This gives the project maintainers flexibility while ensuring that your rights to your contributions do not change.

-The Node Clinic project uses a Contribution Certification that is derived from the [Developer Certificate of Origin][DCO].
+The Clinic.js project uses a Contribution Certification that is derived from the [Developer Certificate of Origin][DCO].
 It is important to note that the Contribution Certification *is not the same as the standard DCO* and we do not use the term "DCO" or "Developer Certificate of Origin" to describe it to avoid